 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that It Takes Two is a lighthearted comedy that's predictable from start to finish but is fine family fare.
 An orphan is told that she can't be adopted by a single woman because "it's better to have a mother and a father."
 A soon-to-be stepmother is mean and connives to send her fiance's daughter to boarding school.
 Kids mock one another about believing in Santa Claus and the Tooth Fairy.
 Children run away from their homes and summer camps repeatedly.

 - Parents say

 What's the story?

 In IT TAKES TWO, twins Mary-Kate Olsen and Ashley Olsen play strangers who just happen to look alike and share a penchant for match-making.
-Amanda Lemmon (Mary-Kate) is a tough cookie; an orphan who fears being adopted by a family she's never met instead of by the woman who loves her like her own daughter, orphanage director Diane Barrows (Kirstie Alley).
-Her counterpart Alyssa Callaway (Ashley) lives in the lap of luxury with her billionaire father ( Steve Guttenberg), but sees that her father's new fiance is up to no good.
-The girls meet and hatch a plan to bring Diane and Roger Callaway together, and experience life on the other side of the grass in the process.
+Amanda Lemmon (Mary-Kate) is a tough cookie -- an orphan who fears being adopted by a family she's never met instead of by the woman who loves her like her own daughter, orphanage director Diane Barrows (Kirstie Alley).
+Her counterpart, Alyssa Callaway (Ashley), lives in the lap of luxury with her billionaire father ( Steve Guttenberg) but sees that her father's new fiancee is up to no good.
+The girls meet at summer camp and hatch a plan to bring Diane and Roger Callaway together, experiencing life on the other side of the grass in the process.